Baso1st/python-algorithm-practice/README.md

 # python-algorithm-practice
-Practicing building some popular algorithms in python
+The project is to practice building some popular algorithms in python.